SMTorg/smt/doc/_src_docs/methods/idw.rst

 where :math:`p` a positive real number, called the power parameter.
 This parameter must be strictly greater than 1 for the derivatives to be continuous.

 ..
 [1] Shepard, D., A Two-dimensional Interpolation Function for Irregularly-spaced Data, Proceedings of the 1968 23rd ACM National Conference, 1968, pp. 517--524.
-..
-[1] Shepard, D., A Two-dimensional Interpolation Function for Irregularly-spaced Data, Proceedings of the 1968 23rd ACM National Conference, 1968, pp. 517--524.

 Usage